kreso-t/cncjs-kt-ext/readme.md

     git clone https://github.com/kreso-t/cncjs-kt-ext.git
     cd cncjs-kt-ext
     npm install
-    npm start
+    node . --port /dev/ttyACM0
 ```

-once started it will (by default) connect to local cncjs server and port '/dev/ttyACM0' and register it self for listening and sending commands (similar way as i.e. cncjs keyboard pendant)
+once started it will (by default) connect to local cncjs server and register it self for listening and sending commands (similar way as i.e. cncjs keyboard pendant)

 to see the other possible start options use:
 ```